 2. No one wanted to do it with me

 Would I have started the trail with a friend if he or she wanted to hike with me?
 Definitely.
 However, in my case, no one I knew wanted to hike with me and I didn’t even try to find someone to thru-hike with.
+In other words, don’t let the absence of a partner prevent you from embarking on this great journey.

 3. I only had take care of myself